persalys/persalys/python/doc/examples/examples.rst

 ''''''''''

-To realize a Min/Max study, choose **New design of experiment** in the contextual menu (right click) of the designs of experiment item in the study tree.
+To realize a Min/Max study, choose **New design of experiment** in the context menu (right click) of the designs of experiment item in the study tree.

 .. image:: contextual_menu_DOE.png
     :align: center